-Joseph G. Shapiro Family Hall is home to the Department of Music faculty studios and state-of-the-art large rehearsal spaces.
+Joseph G. Shapiro Family Hall is home to the Department of Music's faculty, studios, and state-of-the-art large rehearsal spaces.
 Daniel L. Monroe Lecture Center houses additional studios and classrooms, rehearsal rooms, and the Music Library, which supports the curriculum of the Department of Music by providing scores, study space, and listening material.

 Our performance spaces include the 377-seat Helene Fortunoff Theater (for recitals and chamber group performances) and the 1,105-seat John Cranford Adams Playhouse (for major ensembles).

-Areas of the music industry our graduates are working:
+Areas of the music industry where our graduates are working:

 95% of recent alumni responding to a survey reported they were working or enrolled in graduate school within a year of graduation

 Among recent graduates who reported they were employed, 100% landed their job within six months of graduation

 $38,000 is the mean salary for the first year following graduation